Commuting elements, simplicial spaces, and filtrations of classifying spaces: Introduction

 \section{Introduction}

-Let $G$ denote a topological group, its classifying space $BG$ plays a central role in algebraic topology with important applications to bundle theory and cohomology of groups.
+Let $G$ denote a topological group.
+The classifying space $BG$ plays a central role in algebraic topology with important applications to bundle theory and cohomology of groups.
 In this paper a filtration of $BG$ is introduced by using the descending central series of the free groups.
-A basic observation is that if $F_n$ is the free group on $n$ generators with $\Gamma^q$ the $q$--th stage of its descending central series, then the spaces of homomorphisms $Hom(F_n/\Gamma^q, G)$ can be assembled to form simplicial spaces with realizations $B(q,G)$ which filter the usual classifying space $BG$.
+A basic feature is that if $\FF_n$ is the free group on $n$ generators with $\Gamma^q$ the $q$--th stage of its descending central series, then the spaces of homomorphisms $Hom(\FF_n/\Gamma^q, G)$ can be assembled to form simplicial spaces with geometric realizations $B(q,G)$ which filter the usual classifying space $BG$.
 In other words there are inclusions

 where each term is constructed from the simplicial spaces associated to terms in the descending central series of the free group.
 This naturally gives rise to a functorial construction on topological groups $G\mapsto B(q,G)$.
-In fact the construction provided here affords a principal $G$--bundle $E(q,G)\to B(q,G)$ which fits into a commutative diagram, namely there are natural morphisms of principal $G$-bundles
+In fact the construction provided here affords a principal $G$--bundle $E(q,G)\to B(q,G)$ which fits into a commutative diagram, namely there are natural morphisms of principal $G$-bundles and the maps $e_q, b_q$ yield a natural filtration of subspaces for $EG$ and $BG$.